NetBeansDay/042517-London/jigsaw/README.md

 # Workshop: "Diving into the Newest Jigsaw and Java 9 Features"

+## Overview

-Note: USB sticks will be provided with the software described in step 1 and 2 below.
+Note: USB sticks will be provided containing the software described in step 1 and 2 below.

    1. Download the latest JDK 9 EA Release (currently jdk-9+166) for your operating system: http://jdk.java.net/9/